rcnfinance/rcn-docs/docs/request-loan.md

 sidebar_label: Request loan
 ---

-Loans can be requested by the borrower (self-signed) or using a creator, after the creation of the request, the above is available to be filled by a lender.

 The entry point for requesting loans is the LoanManager; this contract handles the verification of the intent of the borrower/creator/cosigner.
-So all requests are performed calling such contract.
+So all requests are performed calling this contract.

+Loans can be requested by the borrower (self-signed) or using a creator, after the creation of the request, once approved, the request is available to be filled by a lender.

 ## Create a request

-The requester can choose any conditions for the loan; bad conditions probably result in the request never being filled, avoiding this requires to set request parameters in line with the lenders market.
+The requester can choose any conditions for the loan; bad conditions probably result in the request never being filled, to avoid this is recommended to set request parameters in line with the lenders market.

 ### Amount & Oracle